pubnub/pubnub-mcp-server/resources/sdk_docs/rest-api_get-message-history.md

 # Get message history

-Fetch historical messages from one or multiple channels with control over time range and returned fields.
+Fetch historical messages from one or multiple channels with control over time range and included fields.

 - start only: returns messages older than start (start is exclusive).
 - end only: returns messages from end and newer (end is inclusive).
-- start and end: returns messages between them (inclusive of end).
+- start and end: returns messages between them (end inclusive).

-Limits:
-- Max 100 messages for a single channel.
-- Max 25 messages when requesting multiple channels (batch up to 500 channels).
+- Limits: max 100 messages for a single channel; 25 messages when querying multiple channels; batch history limited to 500 channels.
+For more results, paginate by adjusting start (or end) across iterative calls.
-- Iterate with adjusted start timetoken to page remaining messages.

 ## Path Parameters